Codecademy/docs/content/numpy/concepts/built-in-functions/terms/sort/sort.md

   - 'paths/data-science'
 ---

-The **`.sort()`** function is used to sort an array's elements or matrix along a specified axis and returns a new sorted array without modifying the original.
+In NumPy, the **`.sort()`** function sorts the elements of an array or matrix along a specified axis.
+It returns a new array with elements sorted in ascending order, leaving the original array unchanged.
+Sorting can be performed along different axes (such as rows or columns in a 2D array), with the default being along the last axis (`axis=-1`).

 ## Syntax